damonpickett/damonpickett/README.md

 </div>

 # Hi, I'm Damon Pickett
- I'm a front-end developer and AI specialist.
+ I'm a full-stack developer and AI specialist.
 Who are you?
 Is there anything I can help you with?

 # The Why
 I code because I love to build.
 When I'm building it's like I step outside of time.
 I'm also an excellent communicator.
 You know when you call a call centre and an automated message says "Your call may be monitored for quality and training purposes"?
 Well I used to be the guy monitoring calls for quality and training purposes.
 I've spent countless hours evaluating people's interactions.
 So I want to combine my passion for building with my skills in communication to create value for others.